PrestaShop/prestashop-specs/back-office/orders/orders/Order Page View.md

 [Messages Panel](https://invis.io/YKTGGFZAMCB#/378991321__Order_Details)

+If the merchant has added a message to the order during the creation, the message is displayed here as a private message

 **To see all the past messages**, the merchant can click on **View full conversation** to open on a popup.

 [Message History](https://invis.io/YKTGGFZAMCB#/386399527__Order_Details_-_Message_History)